-- All Thirteen: The Incredible Cave Rescue of the Thai Boys Soccer Team by Christina Soontornvat - Ambushed!: The Assassination Plot Against President Garfield by Gail Jarrow - Amelia Lost: The Life and Disappearance of Amelia Earhart by Candace Fleming - Black Birds in the Sky: The Story and Legacy of the 1921 Tulsa Race Massacre by Brandy Colbert - The Genius Under the Table: Growing Up Behind the Iron Curtain by Eugene Yelchin - How We Got to the Moon by John Rocco - Lafayette!: a Revolutionary War Tale by Nathan Hale - March, Book One by John Lewis - Race to the Bottom of the Earth: Surviving Antarctica by Rebecca E. F. Barone - Yummy: A History of Desserts by Victoria Grace Elliot
+- All Thirteen: The Incredible Cave Rescue of the Thai Boys Soccer Team by Christina Soontornvat - Ambushed!: The Assassination Plot Against President Garfield by Gail Jarrow - Amelia Lost: The Life and Disappearance of Amelia Earhart by Candace Fleming - Black Birds in the Sky: The Story and Legacy of the 1921 Tulsa Race Massacre by Brandy Colbert - The Genius Under the Table: Growing Up Behind the Iron Curtain by Eugene Yelchin - Tuesdays with Morrie by Mitch Alborn - How We Got to the Moon by John Rocco - Lafayette!: a Revolutionary War Tale by Nathan Hale - March, Book One by John Lewis - Race to the Bottom of the Earth: Surviving Antarctica by Rebecca E. F. Barone - Yummy: A History of Desserts by Victoria Grace Elliot

-Grade 6 Summer Reading Assignment 2024!
-Complete a "One Pager!"
+Grade 6 Summer Reading Assignment 2025!